|Picky and Proud… on Rewiring my Radar|

 I definitely shouldn’t have moved into student housing.

 Sharing a bathroom is the quickest way of learning that hell is other people.
-There’s nothing like realising someone’s been using your razor to shave their face, or your Femfresh to shower, to make you want to use their toothbrush to clean the thick ring they left in the bath tub.
+There’s nothing like realising someone’s been using your Venus Velvet glide to shave their face or your Femfresh to shower, to make you want to use their toothbrush to clean the thick ring they left in the bath tub.

 I don’t like inconsiderate people.

-And sometimes you are woken up by a woman who has decided to dress exactly like you, in your clothes, and even squeeze her size 5 feet into your size 3 Nikes.
+Then there are times you are woken up by a woman who has decided to dress exactly like you.
+In your clothes in fact.
+Going so far as to squeeze her size 5 feet into your size 3 Nikes.

-It’s like Russian roulette.
+Sharing houses is a bit like like Russian roulette.
 Only instead of shooting yourself, you may end up with a flatmate who gets drunk and mutters menacing threats through your door, as you cry into a body pillow.
+Yes.
+That happened.

 Let’s hope speed flat mate hunting holds a regular couple of alcohol loving, neat freaks to bunk down with.